.png)

 Belgium

-When I was first introduced to the FATE archive, I found myself drawn to its remit of ethnographic and sociological diversity.
-Compelled to support it, I contributed my time as an intern growing gradually into my current role of archive manager.
+"When I was first introduced to the FATE archive, I found myself drawn to its remit of ethnographic and sociological diversity.
+Compelled to support it, I contributed my time as an intern growing gradually into my current role as assistant researcher.
 With every FATE project I look forward to distilling information and unveiling the value in knowledge hidden in material culture - ranging from historical garments and textiles to ephemera - through garment analysis, academic and fibre research.

-As a young creative, I support FATE's core values of equality in differences, diversity and sustainability and strive to uphold these values while championing an interdisciplinary and collaborative approach to the fields of education, curation and research.
+I support FATE's core values of equality in differences, diversity and sustainability and strive to uphold these values while championing an interdisciplinary and collaborative approach to the fields of education, curation and research.

 John Spencer